Sparkie Williams: Opera

 The opera inspired by Sparkie is based on Michael Nyman's 1977 piece Pretty Talk.
-The original piece used material from a record made by Capern's bird food company to help customers teach their pet birds to talk.
+The original piece used material from an eponymous record made by Capern's bird food company to help customers teach their pet birds to talk.
 The 7-inch flexi disc played short sentences spoken by Sparkie's owner, Mrs Williams, to encourage her pet to speak followed by replies from Sparkie himself.
 The opera, Sparkie: Cage and Beyond, features further recordings from the "Sparkie" archives of the Natural History Society of Northumbria.
 A CD of Sparkie talking has already been released.